ecmwf/auth-o-tron/readme.md

 ### Why not just use OAuth2?

 OAuth2 is a great protocol for interactive users, but it is not well-suited for machine-to-machine communication.
 OAuth2 tokens are short-lived, and require a refresh token to be exchanged for a new token.
 This is not a good fit for machine to machine access.
+The offline_access token flow is closer to our needs, but it is still a complex flow for every application to manage -- auth-o-tron helps by managing this outside the application.